-For registered voters the legislative district, election district, and precinct number are
+For registered voters the legislative district and election district numbers are

-created by UMBC.
-The election district and precinct appear under the name and address of the
+available at the Board of Elections' website.
+The election district appears under the name and address of the

 polling place.
 You can find the name of your State Senator by using the